Wimbledon Restaurants: The Local’s Guide

 Another contender for top of the Thai in Wimbledon is the oh so sleek Patara.
 The fine dining Wimbledon restaurant serves up an array of authentic Thai dishes in a stylish setting.
 The interior marries clean lines with wooden furnishings which adheres to the minimalist style mirrored in the menu.
 Top of the dishes on offer include the wild ginger beef.
 This involves a beef fillet stir-fried with fresh chilli, lemongrass, kaffir lime and green peppercorn, served alongside tender stem broccoli.
 There is also a great selection of vegetarian dishes.

 Known as one of London’s most stylish restaurant brands, The Ivy has been frequented by the city’s well-heeled residents since the turn of the 20th century.
 In recent years, the restaurant has branched out to the capital’s leafy suburbs.
-The Wimbledon Village Ivy brasserie is well located on the high street, appealing to both residents and Wimbledon tennis visitors.
+The Wimbledon Village Ivy brasserie is well located on the high street, appealing to both residents and visitors from further afield.
 Service is famously impeccable and the interior boasts a chic Art Deco-esque look.
 The menu offers a wide selection of cuisine from the Continent and beyond including the absolute classic steak frites with a succulent, grass-fed, prime centre cut, plus they offer private dining upstairs.

 Japanese dining meets slick Scandinavian chic at Sticks’n’Sushi, a cosmopolitan restaurant in the heart of SW19.
 The stylish interior is ultra-modern with Japanese art and glass walls.
 It offers a fun, vibey night out with great music or cool lunches.
 The sushi itself is freshly crafted, offering a range of exciting Sushi menu options.